 Keep in mind that we designed our rules-based strategies to dramatically reduce downside volatility, which gets reflected in their very high Sortino ratios.
 As a comparison, the S&P 500 has a Sortino Ratio of just 0.48 since 2000!
 That's a far cry from the 3.05 Sortino Ratio of the ULTIMATE Strategy!

 Investors might also consider each model's Average Max Drawdown, another measure included in the comparison table which measures the average worst downside experienced in any given year.
 The lowest average Drawdown is -7% for the "S&P 500 Conservative Strategy," followed by -9% for the "ULTIMATE 6-Model COMBO Strategy."

 However, when considering the absolute average drawdown, investors should also consider that the ULTIMATE Strategy produces a return TWICE as high as the S&P 500 Conservative Strategy—i.e., at 30% for the Ultimate Strategy to 15% for the Conservative Strategy.
 As a combination of 6 uncorrelated models, our ULTIMATE COMBO Strategy is designed to be the best choice for all investors if it is within your budget.

 Assistance with This Article

 Note: All ETFOptimize Strategies have FAR LESS downside volatility and lower maximum drawdowns than their market benchmarks (on average, our strategies reduce maximum drawdowns to less than 1/3rd of the S&P 500's drawdowns over the course of a strategy's history).
-Drawdowns are the peak-to-trough percentage decline of a portfolio or investment during a downturn.
+Drawdowns are the peak-to-trough percentage decline of a portfolio during a downturn.